Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Epstein, living in Australia.
-Active in mad politics since
+living in Australia.
+Active in mad politics since 1991.
+Winner

-her work with people diagnosed with mental illness.
-Working
+people diagnosed with mental illness.
+Working for the Victorian

-Health Legal Centre, a NGO established to defend the legal
+Mental Health Legal Centre, a NGO established to defend the

-rights of people with psychiatric diagnoses caught up with
+legal rights of people with psychiatric diagnoses caught up

-forced detainment and treatment, at risk of losing their children
+with forced detainment and treatment, at risk of losing their

 justice system.
 Publications and lectures about human rights